 The reason why I’m so looking forward to this particular massage is because I think that once a person loses one of their five senses, he or she will be much more in tune with the other four, and will therefore be able to feel what is actually happening in the body.
 In my mind they will instinctively and actively feel which parts need more attention and let them go from there, instead of following the regular routine that Mitchell was taught.
 Am curious to test my theory!

 “ Massaaaaaaaaaaaaage?” the lady asks with her thick Thai accent as we approach the door.
 There are so many flip flops and shoes outside, I’m afraid they won’t have a spot for us until later.
 “Yes, Yes, we would like a massage.
 Can we get one now?”
 She checks her books and tells us to go to the back.
 Yay!
 I quickly go for a pit stop, which is a good thing ‘cause when I enter the room a few minutes later, I see Julian laying there on the table with a large therapist in the shape of full grown man standing over him.
 Wahahahaha!
 I have to keep myself from laughing out loud.
 He never said anything about the guy having to be hot!
 Wahahahaha.
-He seems okay with the situation though, and I’m happy to see him giving into to whole experience.
+He seems okay with the situation though, and I’m happy to see him giving in to the whole experience.